matloff/fastStat/README.md

 thus amenable to closed-form "exact" solutions.

-* It is often the case in math that discrete quantities are approximated by continuous ones.
+* It is often the case in math that discrete quantities are approximated by continuous ones (also vice versa).

 * A normal distribution is determined by two parameters, the mean and variance of the distribution.
 Without that assumption, we have many parameters, essentially infinitely many.
 Let F<sub>X</sub> be the cdf of X, i.e. F<sub>X</sub>(t) = P(X &le; t).
-Well, there are infinitely many possible values for t.
+Well, there are infinitely many possible values for t, thus infinitely many values of F<sub>X</sub>(t).
+  But if we assume X is normal, those infinitely many values are all expressible in terms of just two numbers.

 Another popular model is the exponential distribution family.
 You probably learned in your probability course that it is "memoryless,"